-Friday 12 September 2014 Letter and instructions on how to apply issued to parents via Nursery Classes / Schools.
+Friday II September 2015 Information on how to apply issued to parents via Nursery Classes/Schools.
 We recommend that you apply online.
-Friday 12 September 2014 Application process opens.
-Thursday 15 January 2015 Application deadline You must apply by this date either online or by returning your paper application to the Access Team.
+Friday 11 September 2015 Application process opens Friday 15 January 2016 Application deadline You must apply by this date either online or by returning your paper application to the Access Team.
 Online system closed after this date.
-Thursday 16 April 2015 'National Offer Day' If you apply online you will be notified which school your child has been offered by email on this day.
+Monday 18 April 2016 'Offer Day' If you apply online you will be notified which school your child has been offered by email on this day.
 If you completed a paper application this is the day your letter will be sent out informing you which school your child has been offered (sent out by 2nd class post).
 We are unable to inform you of the decision over the telephone.
-Wednesday 29 April 2015 Deadline for parents to accept the school place.
-Wednesday 29 April 2015 Deadline for parents to request to place their child's name on a waiting list.
-Friday 8 May 2015 Any places that become available will be offered from the waiting list.
-May - July 2015 Appeals to be heard.
+Friday 29 April 2016 Deadline for parents to accept the school place Friday 29 April 2016 Deadline for parents to request to place their child's name on a waiting list Monday 9 May 2016 Any places that become available will be offered from the waiting list May - July 2016 Appeals to be heard.